Failing Under Armour

 What happened to Under Armour?

 According to an article in the Washington Post everything is wrong.
-The paper likens it to a perfect storm.
+The paper likens Under Armour situation to a perfect storm.

 Retailer uncertainty just heightened the brand’s peril.
 One thing for sure, you can’t help but see the downward spiral.